BBualdo/kanban-task-manager/README.md

 - I set value to `inputValue` and declared that onChange it is set to `event.target.value` and passed `updateColumnName` function to onBlur.

 31. I've added if condition to `addBoard` function to check if any name in created columns is an empty string: [Check](#Array.some).
 I've also added `isEmpty` state to `ColumnInput` component to add proper styling when field is empty.
+32. I had to rename all reducers in Redux slices to easier read which reducer manipulates which modal.
+I've also copy-pasted `AddBoard` modal as `EditBoard` modal because they are very similar.

 ### Built with